-- Dark Reprise: The studio audience are now interned in Dentonvale wearing straitjackets, happily singing "Denton U.S.A.", while their "phony medics" drink champagne and trash the offices.
+- Dark Reprise: At the end, the studio audience are partying in Dentonvale — wearing straitjackets and happily singing "Denton U.S.A.", while their "phony medics" drink champagne and trash the offices.

 - Does This Remind You of Anything?: Farley Flavors' logo features five F's (standing for Farley, Flavors, Fabulous, Fast, and Foods) arranged in a circle, all joined at the tail.
 It was designed to be reminiscent of a swastika.